miladghaznavi/Elastic-VNF-Placement/README.md

 # Elastic-VNF-Placement
-Elastic Virtual Network Function Placement
+This project is the source code of "Elastic Virtual Network Function Placement (EVNFP)" research paper published in 4th IEEE conference on Cloud Networking (CloudNet) 2015.

 There are 4 folders: